Aliases for AHR Gene

-This gene encodes a ligand-activated transcription factor involved in the regulation of biological responses to planar aromatic hydrocarbons.
+The protein encoded by this gene is a ligand-activated helix-loop-helix transcription factor involved in the regulation of biological responses to planar aromatic hydrocarbons.
 This receptor has been shown to regulate xenobiotic-metabolizing enzymes such as cytochrome P450.
-Its ligands included a variety of aromatic hydrocarbons. [provided by RefSeq, Jul 2008]
+Before ligand binding, the encoded protein is sequestered in the cytoplasm; upon ligand binding, this protein moves to the nucleus and stimulates transcription of target genes. [provided by RefSeq, Sep 2015]

 GeneCards Summary for AHR Gene

 AHR (Aryl Hydrocarbon Receptor) is a Protein Coding gene.
-Diseases associated with AHR include eosinophilic fasciitis and toxic oil syndrome.
-Among its related pathways are AhR pathway (WikiPathways) and AHR Pathway (Qiagen).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is AHRR.
+Diseases associated with AHR include Retinitis Pigmentosa 85 and Retinitis Pigmentosa.
+Among its related pathways are Innate Lymphoid Cell Differentiation Pathways and AHR Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is ENSG00000283321.

-Aryl hydrocarbon receptors (AHRs) are cytosolic transcription factors that exist bound to co-chaperones in the resting state (Hsp90, prostaglandin E synthase 3 and hepatitis B virus X-associated protein 2).
-Ligand binding causes the co-chaperones to dissociate, allowing AHR to translocate to the nucleus, dimerize with AHR nuclear translocator (ARNT) and alter transcription of target genes.
-AHR is an evolutionary conserved receptor that has roles in cell proliferation and differentiation and induction of xenobiotic-metabolizing enzymes (for example CYP1A1).
-The human gene encoding the aryl hydrocarbon receptor has been localized to chromosome 7p15.
+Aryl hydrocarbon receptors (AHRs) are cytosolic transcription factors that exist bound to co-chaperones in the resting state.
+Ligand binding causes the co-chaperones to dissociate, allowing AHR to translocate to the nucleus, dimerize and alter transcription of target genes.